rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 - **Initiate the Test:**

   - Run the Python file: **`tvSettings_test01_CheckVideoFormat.py`**
-  - The test will automatically download each required video stream to the target directory, initialize TV settings, and begin playback.
+  - The test will automatically download each required video stream in the specified order to the target directory, initialize TV settings, and begin playback.

 - **Video Format Verification:**

-  - For each video format, the test:
+  - For each video format in the predefined list, the test:
-    - Downloads the stream.
+    - Downloads the corresponding stream.
     - Plays the stream and logs the current video format.
     - Retrieves the video format callback status for validation.
+    - Retrives the video format.

 - **Playback Stop and SDR Callback Verification:**

   - After each playback, the test:
     - Stops the stream.
-    - Confirms and logs that the SDR callback activates when stopping non-SDR streams.
+    - The SDR callback activates when stopping non-SDR streams.

 - **Cleanup:**